Let Him build your cairn

 Often when we look back on our story, we tend to focus on disappointments myopically.
 Tragedy, pain, frustrations, and disappointments weave through our story.
 Unfortunately, we lose focus on what God is doing and has been doing—the individual threads of our story.
-If we only look to those cairns associated with what we perceive as adverse events as our existence’s total sum, our focus becomes skewed.
-The writer of the Book of Ecclesiastes raised similar points regarding the perspective of life and experiences, and how it affects our perception of the bigger picture.
+Because, if we only look to those cairns associated with what we perceive as adverse events as our existence’s total sum, our focus becomes skewed.
+In short, the writer of the Book of Ecclesiastes raised similar points regarding the perspective of life and experiences, and how it affects our perception of the bigger picture.
 We internally repeat words identical to the oft-quoted Teacher in the Book of Ecclesiastes.
 “Meaningless!
 Meaningless!
 Utterly Meaningless: Everything is meaningless.”
+(Eccl.
+12:9-14)

 In the study of Art, there is a technique called Pointillism.
 Pointillism, developed by George Seurat, used tiny dots of various pure colors unblended.
 The painting, viewed up close, appears to be canvas full of colorful dots, but once the viewer creates distance, your eyes blend the colors and complete the image.
 We then see the whole picture displayed on the canvas.